tienvodev/devhub/README.md

-# devhub
+# devpub

 **ask, answer, evolve – powered by ai**

 ## about

-devhub is an ai-powered q&a platform designed for developers to find solutions, share knowledge, and earn recognition. with community-driven answers and intelligent ai assistance, devhub makes learning and contributing easier and more rewarding.
+devpub is an ai-powered q&a platform designed for developers to find solutions, share knowledge, and earn recognition. with community-driven answers and intelligent ai assistance, devpub makes learning and contributing easier and more rewarding.

 ## features